athomasliz/Notesaurus/docs/spring-boot/rest-controller.md

 ```

 :::danger
 **Remove** below dependency spring-web if any.
-You may refer [this](https://stackoverflow.com/questions/71121188/correct-classpath-of-your-application-so-it-contains-compatible-versions-of-clas).
+You may refer to [this](https://stackoverflow.com/questions/71121188/correct-classpath-of-your-application-so-it-contains-compatible-versions-of-clas).
 ```xml title="pom.xml"
 <dependency>
     <groupId>org.springframework</groupId>